Blog: Links to publications & a whole shebang of bits & bobs.

 The following are links to the learning logs for my Open College of the Arts degree in Painting.
 They catalogue the whole process for each module and updated frequently until the module is completed.

 conboyhilldrawingone is my obligatory Level 4 drawing course learning log.
 Assessment results due soon.
 Passed.
 56%.
 This is the Painting (Practice of Painting) blog, another level 4 module.
 Completed and awaiting assessment.
 Passed 61%.
 Understanding Painting Media is the third of the required Level 4 modules prior to moving on to Level 5.
 Passed 67%.
 Studio Practice is the first of two Level 2 modules.
 Passed 75%.
-Exploring Media is the final Level 2 module
+Exploring Media is the final Level 2 module.
+Passed at 75%,

 Not Being First fish and other diary dramas